-Vespa velutina, sometimes known as the 'Asian hornet' is an invasive non-native species from Asia.
+Vespa velutina, sometimes known as the 'Asian hornet' (or more recently, and increasingly, as the the Yellow Legged hornet) is an invasive non-native species from Asia.
 It has recently arrived in France where it is spreading rapidly.
 As a highly effective predator of insects, including honey bees and other beneficial species, it can cause significant losses to bee colonies, other native species and potentially ecosystems.

 What to look out for: